chyuck/chyuck.github.io/README.md

 Aug 2004 – Dec 2007 | Tashkent, Uzbekistan
 - Cost estimation desktop application for construction projects:
   - Designed markup XML-based notation and developed its editor for describing construction works, using C# with .NET Windows Forms
-  - Developed tool for government construction standards migration from Excel format to internal SQL Server database using C#
+  - Developed tool for government construction standards migration from Excel format to internal SQL Server database, using C#
   - Completely designed, implemented and supported the lite version of application for construction contractors, using Borland Delphi with InterBase for data store and Excel for reporting
 - Cost estimation desktop application for reconstruction projects of central heating pipe networks:
   - Completely designed, implemented and supported, using C# with .NET Windows Forms for user interface and Excel for reporting